rlangoy/bluepy_examples_nRF51822_mbed/README.md

 #####getDeviceCharacteristics.py
 --------------------------------
-Displays the Device's handles,UUIDs and properties by running :
+Displays the Device's handles,characteristic-UUIDs and properties by running :
 * python getDeviceName.py xx:xx:xx:xx:xx:xx
    *   Where the xx:xx:xx:xx:xx:xx is the MAC address that could be found by running the blesca.py
       * The MAC address for my device is f9:ee:30:21:f6:6d   :smiley: